globewalldesk/revuu/README.md

 the scenes.
 Replaced Colorize gem (with the help of our first pull request, thanks to githubcyclist!) with a few methods now at the end of `helpers.rb`.
 Squashed many bugs associated with all these changes; few left.

+### 3.3

+Deciding it was easy to support less colorful terminals, I made the code use the more limited Colorize gem (which I had briefly removed) for terminals of which `$COLORTERM` is false.